ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 - [Marking steps](#marking-steps)
 - [Marking checklist](#marking-checklist)

-The final demo is likely to be the same as C2, although minor details/rules/marking scheme are still subject to change. **PLEASE MAKE SURE YOU READ THE MARKING INSTRUCTIONS CAREFULLY.**
+The final demo is now released and C2 will allow you to understand the details of the final demo. **PLEASE MAKE SURE YOU READ THE MARKING INSTRUCTIONS CAREFULLY.**

 ## Key Changes for Final Demo
 With the release of the final demo, we just want to highlight some key changes in this document: